 Quinn has used freezing as a medium since the early nineties, when he created the sculpture Self (1991), a frozen portrait of the artist’s head, cast in his own blood.
 Other key themes in his work include genetic modification and hybridism.
 Garden (2000), for instance, is a walk-through installation of impossibly combined frozen flowers that will never decay so long as the display is connected to a power source, and his ‘Eternal Spring’ sculptures feature flowers preserved in perfect bloom by being plunged into sub-zero silicone.
 Quinn has also explored the potential artistic uses of DNA, making a portrait by extracting strands of the sitter’s DNA and placing them in an agar jelly plate.
 This, his portrait of Sir John Sulston, Nobel Laureate and sequencer of the human genome, is now held in the collection of London’s National Portrait Gallery.
 DNA Garden (2001) contains the DNA of over 75 plant species as well as 2 humans: a re-enactment of the Garden of Eden on a cellular level.
 In 2012, Quinn began an artistic inquiry into seashells.
 Fascinated by the strange intelligence that renders these perfect forms, Quinn created exact large scale replicas of the shells.
 Quinn’s 3D scanning and production process mimicks the way organisms use DNA as a code to reproduce.

 Quinn’s diverse and poetic work meditates on our attempts to understand or overcome the transience of human life through scientific knowledge and artistic expression.
-For example, in a new series of paintings titled Flesh Paintings (2012 – ongoing), Quinn captures both the beautiful and grotesque nature of raw meat.
+For example, in a series of paintings titled Flesh Paintings (2012 – ongoing), Quinn captures both the beautiful and grotesque nature of raw meat.
 In these paintings of meat the marbling of the fat and deep red of the veins becomes abstracted by being magnified.
 Similar to his Labyrinth series of fingerprint paintings, which reference portraiture through their means of identification, he draws our attention to the wonder of biology and the inherent beauty found within the complex layers of one’s own flesh.
+More recently, Quinn has inverted this micro, hyper-analytical view in a series of paintings called Toxic Sublime (2014 - ongoing), each of which begin with an expansive view of a rising sun reflecting over a seascape printed on to canvas that Quinn then spray paints, sands and distorts with various objects taken from the urban environment.
+From here, Quinn bonds the canvas to a sheet of aluminium and subjects it to an aggressive series of twists, kicks and punches, creating works that function as landscape paintings as well as ultra-physical sculptures that, like Quinn's broader practice, symbolise human intervention and presence in the natural environment in both literal and metaphorical ways.